microsoftgraph/msgraph-metadata/specs/permissions.md

-        "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "requiresAdminConsent": true
+        "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "requiresAdminConsent": true,
+        "privilegeLevel": 3
     },
     "DelegatedPersonal": {
-        "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app."
+        "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "privilegeLevel": 2
     },
     "Application": {
-        "adminDisplayName": "Read and write app activity to users' activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", }
+        "adminDisplayName": "Read and write app activity to users' activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "privilegeLevel": 5
+    }
 ```